 Thank you for your answers, Sensei and Bon Appetit!

-Hiroyuki Sakurai interview happened with the help of Vitalie Oncea who was the main organizer of the seminar and Rado Marinov who helped with the translation from English.
+An interview was taken with permission from Vitalie Oncea, the main organizer of the event.
+Rado Marinov Sensei helped with the translation from the Japanese.
+Summer 2020 event link.